 - add custom questions to the library,

 - configure who can see each question on a candidate's profile, and

 - make the question required on the application.

-Admins on Corporate plans can create additional question sets, and configure them to apply to specific jobs, e.g., by Country, Brand, Department, or other custom Org field.
+Admins on Corporate and Global editions can create additional question sets, and configure them to apply to specific jobs, e.g., by using Org fields like Country, Brand, and Department.